lennonprado/lennonprado/README.md

 # 💫 About Me:
-- 🔭 I’m currently working on ... javascript<br>- 🌱 I’m currently learning ... javascript <br>- 🤔 I’m looking for help with ... javascript<br>- 💬 Ask me about ... javascript
+- 🔭 I’m currently working on ...
+Angular<br>- 🌱 I’m currently learning ...
+Angular <br>- 🤔 I’m looking for help with ...
+Angular<br>- 💬 Ask me about ...
+Angular

 ## 🌐 Socials: